pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/web_horror_feeds.md

 This web application contains a dashboard, that will display the flag if the logged in user has `admin` as username.
 In order to register new users, this application takes a JSON input containing the username and password of the new user.

-However the query responsible to INSERT is vulnerable to a SQLi
+However the `INSERT` query is vulnerable to a SQLi

 ```python
 def register(username, password):